near/pagoda-docs/docs/alerts/setup.md

 ### Group message alerts

-For group chats, add `PagodaDevConsoleBot` and copy the message you see in your on screen modaland send it in the chat that includes`PagodaDevConsoleBot` to authorise the group chat destination
+For group chats, add `PagodaDevConsoleBot` and copy the message you see in your on-screen modal and send it in the chat that includes`PagodaDevConsoleBot` to authorize the group chat destination

 ![](/img/alerts/setup11.png)

 ## Setting up Event Log Alerts

-You can listen to on chain events occuring to contracts that follow an NEP standard like NEP-171 (NFTs), NEP-141 (fungable tokens), or NEP-145 (storage management).
+You can listen to on-chain events occurring to contracts that follow NEPs standards like NEP-171 (NFTs), NEP-141 (fungible tokens), or NEP-145 (storage management).
 All NEAR NEPs can be found on the [Nomicon NEAR site](https://nomicon.io/Standards/).

 To set-up an alert for an event, for example `nft_transfer` from [NEP-171 version 1.1.0](https://nomicon.io/Standards/Tokens/NonFungibleToken/Core):